sonata-nfv/tng-slice-mngr/README.md

     SONATA_SP_PWD=1234

 ## HOW TO START THE SLICE MANAGER:
-To configure on which mode to work, write "True" (mode 1) or "False" (mdoe 2) on the "USE_SONATA" parameter inside the "config.cfg" file.
+To configure on which mode to work, write "True" (mode 1) or "False" (mode 2) on the "USE_SONATA" parameter inside the "config.cfg" file.
 Once the mode is configured, use "screen" to open two terminal sessions:

 1) First session: python main.py ./config.cfg (it also works with python3)
 2) Second Session: use the following commands (use the right id any time you create/delete a NST or instantiate/terminate a NSI):